Realization spaces of matroids over hyperfields: Some applications

 \subsection{Uniform central hyperplane arrangements}

-As a further application of our methods, and as a concrete token of the fact that phased matroids encode strong topological properties of arrangements, we now exploit some elementary topological properties of the realization space of the uniform matroid over $\mathbb C$ to prove that complex central hyperplane arrangements with same underyling uniform matroid are lattice-isotopic, improving on \cite[Theorem 2]{Hat75}, where the homotopy type of these arrangements is discussed.
+As a further application of our methods, and as a concrete token of the fact that weak phased matroids encode significant topological properties of arrangements, we now exploit some elementary topological properties of the realization space of the uniform matroid over $\mathbb{C}$ in order to prove that complex central hyperplane arrangements with same underlying uniform matroid are lattice-isotopic, hence their complement manifolds are diffeomorphic via Randell's isotopy theorem.
+This improves on \cite[Theorem 2]{Hat75}, where the homotopy type of these arrangements is discussed.
 Our proof is an adaptation of that of Lemma \ref{OpenConnectedSide}.

 First, we provide a quick review of some basic definitions and results about arrangements to set the appropriate background and notations.
-We refer to the book \cite{OT92} for a detailed general treatment of arrangements, and to \cite{FR00} for a survey of their homotopy theory.
+We refer to the book \cite{OT92} for a general treatment of hyperplane arrangements, and to \cite{FR00} for a survey of their homotopy theory.